Mr. President, the solution exists.

 I am writing in support of your PREVENTS Executive Order (EO 13861) and to urge you to take the next bold step: direct the VA to offer Stellate Ganglion Block (SGB) treatment to every veteran suffering from PTSD.

 Peer-reviewed research, including randomized controlled trials and studies published in JAMA Psychiatry, has demonstrated that SGB is a safe and effective treatment for PTSD.
-This minimally invasive, 20-minute procedure uses an FDA-approved anesthetic to provide rapid relief — often within minutes — for veterans who have not responded to traditional treatments.
+This minimally invasive, 20-minute procedure uses an FDA-approved anesthetic to provide rapid relief for veterans who have not responded to traditional treatments.

-The federal government already pays for SGB under Medicare at approximately $146 per treatment.
 The infrastructure exists.
 The science is clear.
-With 22 veterans dying by suicide every day, this single directive would be the largest concrete measure any president has ever taken to end the veteran suicide crisis.
+With 17 veterans dying by suicide every day, this single directive would be the largest concrete measure any president has ever taken to end the veteran suicide crisis.

 Your PREVENTS initiative called for aspirational, innovative solutions — not government as usual.
 SGB is exactly that solution.
 Please act now.